Short story

 The painter without signature

 This year won’t be about grades.
-I rather get a C from him than an A splashing out paint, Cesar thought on the way to the painting class audition.
-Last year, two students dropped out during the first month.
-Cesar knew they were remarkably talented, so he was wondering if they were poisoned by grades prestige.
+I’d rather get a C from him than an A for splashing out paint, Cesar thought on the way to the painting class audition.
+When he got to the main gate, he stopped for a second to look at a column with a bronze plaque.
+That reminded him of two students who had dropped out of this class during the first month last semester.
+He knew they were remarkably talented, so he was wondering if they had been poisoned by the prestige of grades.

-In the line to the audition, he noticed the gal in front didn’t bring student‑grade oils, but Olholla ones.
+In the line for the audition, he noticed the student in front hadn’t brought student‑grade oils, but Olholla ones.

 “Envy,” she responded without turning her head.